 First, review how long you've had your system and processor.
-If it is over 3 years old, then your warranty period may have expired.
-If your system is newer than 3 years, see Intel® Boxed Processor verification to identify if your processor is a boxed or an OEM processor.
+If it is over three years old, then your warranty period may be expired.
+If your system is newer than three years, verify your processor to identify if your it is boxed or an OEM.

 For Intel® China Boxed Processors, see Intel® China Boxed Processor verification.

-You also can contact Intel Customer Support to help determine if your processor is eligible for warranty service.
-Be aware that you will need to provide certain processor information for us to help you determine if your processor is boxed or OEM.
+You can contact Intel Customer Support to help determine if your processor is eligible for warranty service.
+You need to provide certain processor information for us to help you determine if your processor is boxed or OEM.
 Determine the markings you need to provide (video).

 What information do I need to provide to determine if I have a boxed or OEM processor?